 Knitted penguin jumpers

-The Knits for Nature program is closed.
-Please note that we do not require any further penguin jumpers at this time.
+The Knits for Nature Program is now closed, we do not need any further penguin jumpers at this time.

 Thank you to keen knitters and those who have contributed to the Knits for Nature program so far by donating little penguin jumpers for penguin rescue in the event of an oil spill, fundraising and education programs.
 Your interest, time and efforts are greatly appreciated by us and staff who work closely with these special birds.
 We are currently working through jumper donations and will be in touch via post or email (whichever details have been provided) with an acknowledgment as soon as possible.
 Further information on the program and how penguin jumpers benefit little penguin conservation can be found below.